WCS 150 Rhetoric & Composition

 Course Themes

 WCS 150 classes use different themes as a basis for readings, discussions, and writing assignments.
-The following is a list of current themes being offered for the Fall 2024 semester and the instructors who offer them.
+The following is a list of course themes and the instructors who offer them.

 By examining the works of different writers and thinkers, we will explore why “social dreaming” is vital to individuals and communities.
 We will also examine how the concept of ideology, as well as other contextual circumstances such as economic privilege, geography, and culture, inform and influence human perception and action regarding utopianism.
 Using the theme of utopianism as a broad starting lens, students will be able to develop arguments, support them with evidence, and present them knowledgeably and convincingly in writing.